srcimon/screwbox/README.md

 - **Asset Management** Load game assets without interrupting the game.
 - **Basic UI** Create an animated interactive game ui in an instant.
 - **Input Support** Receive player interactions via keyboard and mouse.
 - **Game Scenes** Use scenes to structure different game situations.
-Add animated transitions to smothly switch between the scenes.
+Add animated transitions to smoothly switch between the scenes.
 - **Audio Support** Play wav and midi sounds.
 Control the volume, pan and balance.
 Get information on whats currently playing.
 That's it.
 Only the basics.
 - **Support for Tiled Editior** Import your game map and tilesets in Json format from